Significance of the CMB

 The Cosmic Microwave Background is a critical issue for cosmology.

 Astronomers have noted distant galaxies have large red shifts implying high velocities away from Earth.
-Those velocities imply a time imply a great distance by Hubble's law which began as a red shift to distance scale but later became a velocity to distance scale.
+Those velocities imply a time and imply a great distance by Hubble's law which began as a red shift to distance scale but later became a velocity to distance scale.

 Since this observation of recession is symmetric, the implication is these objects were propelled at such velocities from a primordial source which 'exploded' with the tremendous force to generate the initial motion.